-Turkey which is founded mainly in the Anatolian Peninsula embraces many cultures, ethnicities, and civilizations with their proper identities and roles in history.
-This land is the place where the agriculture is invented, where the first cult place is constructed 12,000 years before our day and where the money is used the first time as a commercial element.
+Turkey which is founded mainly in Anatolian Peninsula embraces many cultures, ethnicities and civilizations with their proper identities and roles in the history.
+This land is the place where the agriculture is invented, where the first cult place is constructed 12,000 years before our day and where the Money is used first time as a commercial element.

-Not only famous with ancient civilizations, but Turkey also has innumerable traditions remaining from the civilizations that had passed their lives in this soul, about approximately every aspect of the actual life.
+Not only famous with ancient civilizations, Turkey has innumerable traditions remaining from the civilizations that had passed their life in this soul, about approximately every aspect of the actual life.

-Every detail of the life has some traditions to be followed and transmitted to the new generations not by teaching but by making them experience these traditions in their life and gain the habit, These traditions are spread from traditional artisanal methods to special ceremonies of birth and death, from cooking to traveling, from hosting guests to be a guest.
-In general, these practices are named as “Intangible Cultural Heritage”.
+Every detail of the life has some traditions to be followed and transmitted to the new generations not by teaching but by making them experience these traditions in their life and gain the habit, These traditions are spread from traditional artisanal methods, to special ceremonies of birth and death, from cooking to travelling, from hosting guests to be a guest.
+In general these practices are named as “Intangible Cultural Heritage”.

 We will state below, some of the hundreds of the traditions and applications which form intangible cultural heritage of Turkey.